UltiHash/scripts/docs/how-to-setup-ultihash.md

               kubernetes.io/ingress.class: nginx
               nginx.ingress.kubernetes.io/proxy-body-size: "0"
         ```
-5. Finally, set the number of replicas and storage size for each service to the desired values.
+Finally, set the number of replicas and storage size for each service to the desired values.
+:spiral_notepad: The Helm chart supports assigning the following placement constraints: affinity, nodeSelector, tolerations.
+Feel free to adjust them in the values below.
 ```yaml
 global:
   imagePullSecrets: